 iii) A marsh affected by varying water levels caused by a beaver dam;

-• Each natural environment offered a variety of plants that are typical of our local botanical communities.
+iv) A coniferous forest dominated by eastern white-cedar and eastern hemlock. - Each natural environment offered a variety of plants that are typical of our local botanical communities.
 We saw interesting species in each environment and some of the visitors got to taste some surprising plants.